jaimetur/PhotoMigrator/ROADMAP.md

 ## 2.4.0 (31/01/2025):
 ### TODO:
 - [ ] Change -sda and -ida to support wildcards on Albums name to download
-- [ ] Complete function -suf to upload folders (without Albums) to Synology photos
-- [ ] Change -sdA to Download assets with no albums to an external folder
 - [ ] Unificate a single Config.conf file and include tags for the different purposses
 - [ ] Merge -z and -t options in just one -gtf, -google-photos-takeout-folder and detect if contains Takeout Zip files, in that case Unzip to Takeout folder, if not, make Takeout folder = Input folder
 - [ ] Allow user to choose between Synology Photos or Immich Photos in --all-in-one mode